-Guy Shrubsole is in the news for pushing land ownership reforms in England to boost green space use and hit net zero.
-He’s a British researcher and author.
+Guy Shrubsole in the news for land ownership reforms and Britain’s green space use.
+British researcher and author of Who Owns England?
+(2019).

 Recent stories highlight ongoing conflicts over land use, including efforts to define genuine farming in Hawai'i, land preservation in Michigan, and Australian national parks' private tourism projects.
 These issues reflect broader debates on conservation, development, and public access, with significant implications for ecosystems and communities.